 Like any good chicken soup recipe, this recipe starts with mirepoix.
 Mirepoix is simply a combination of onions, carrots, and celery cooked in either butter or olive oil.
 This classic combination of aromatics creates the base flavor for tons of dishes but is especially important in chicken soup.
 This is especially true when using store-bought chicken broth, which sometimes lacks some of the subtle vegetable flavors in homemade broth.

 Once the mirepoix has cooked down, it's time to add the sweet potatoes.
-Letting them cook slightly and brown helps intensify their flavor in the soup.
-It will give you a stronger sweet potato flavor then if you simply added them to the boiling broth.
+Letting them cook slightly and brown help intensify their flavor in the soup.
+It will give you a stronger sweet potato flavor than if you simply added them to the boiling broth.